idolpx/iOSDump/README.md

 * Add option to select where backup is stored
   (For selecting backups on a removable/network drive)
-* Support plugins for extracting App Specific data (Facebook, Messenger, What's App, Kik, Tinder, etc.)
+* Support plugins for extracting App Specific data (Facebook, Messenger, WhatsApp, Kik, Tinder, etc.)

 I wrote this code a few years ago and I'm still no expert python coder.
 If you see a better way to do something I have in here, please let me know.
 Anyway, I haven't touched this in a while except to add a few more devices to the list.
 I figured I would share it before it got lost forever.
 Maybe there are some others out there that want to help complete this project.
 I'd like to find some time to work on it some more myself.
 Some company and fresh eyes would be nice too though.